iamaaditya/iamaaditya.github.io/research/literature/index.md

  * Some over lap is because they experimented with both the kind of features
  * Some of them experimented with Alexnet, e.g [06ATM], [16CMV], [09AMA] but for all of them it was underforming model
- * No one yet is using ResNet, yet
+ * No one yet is using ResNet, yet.

 # Memory